If you’re looking for Asian picnic food ideas, look no further than the rice paper roll.

 Ingredients

-- 3oz | 100g dried vermicelli rice noodles
+- 3 oz dried vermicelli rice noodles

-- Thinly sliced vegetable of your choice.
-I use carrot, red pepper and cucumber and sometimes bean sprouts.
+- Thinly sliced vegetable of your choice. - I use carrot, red pepper, and cucumber and sometimes bean sprouts.

 - 8 lettuce leaves - use soft lettuce such as iceberg or butter lettuce.

-- 2 sprigs of fresh mint leaves
+- 2 sprigs fresh mint leaves

-- 2- 3 scallions (spring onions) thinly sliced.
+- 2- 3 spring onions - thinly sliced.

-- Fresh cilantro (coriander)
+- fresh cilantro

 Instructions